 In this study, the broad findings for AI/ML model transfer in TR 22.874 [2] have been further analysed with specific focus on media-based AI/ML use cases and scenarios.
 In particular this document describes how AI/ML models and data may be distributed over the 5G system and documents the split AI/ML operations between different AI/ML endpoints (noticeably the UE and the network), and the compression of AI/ML model data and intermediate data.
 Due to the broad range of applications for AI/ML based media processing, as well as the wide diversity of different AI/ML models available for same application, feasibly evaluations for a given set of scenarios are documented in TR 26.847 [20] as part of this study.

 Based on the core use cases, functional architectures are presented for basic AI/ML model distribution, split AI/ML operation and distributed/federated learning.
 Different AI user plane data components have been identified and documented (AI model data, intermediate data, inference input and output data), and a set of logical AI functions have been defined.
+Regarding inference output media data, the traffic characteristics and media interoperability aspects while potentially relevant aspects to study have not been covered in this study since the focus was primarily on the AI/ML inference process itself.

 The identified logical AI functions are further mapped to the 5G system, addressing the underlying 5GMS/RTC and IMS DC architectures.
 The mapping of such AI media use cases to the different architectures and their relevant procedures describes the provisioning, capability discovery/negotiation and delivery session support for the delivery of AI data components and the use of required AI media functions at different endpoints according to the service configuration negotiated.
 Architecture variants for three different collaboration scenarios are also introduced, each with a different level of MNO network support for AI/ML functions.